Rookery (slum): Creation of a rookery

 An area might become a rookery when criminals would inhabit dead-end streets for their strategic use in isolation.
 In other cases, industry that produced noise or odours would drive away inhabitants that would not settle for such an environment and could leave.
 These types of industry could be "some foul factory, a gas-works, the debris of a street market, or an open sewer", which often employed those who lived within the rookery.
 Another factor which created rookeries was the lack of building regulations, or at times the ignorance of such by construction workers.
-Middle-class houses were too large for single working-class families, so they were often sub-divided to accommodate multiple households – a factor which ran these homes into noise and ruin.
+Middle-class houses were too large (expensive) for single working-class families, so they were often sub-divided to accommodate multiple households – a factor which ran these homes into noise and ruin.

 Rookery inhabitants

 The people living in a rookery were often migrants, immigrants, poor and working-class or criminals.
 Notable groups of immigrants who inhabited rookeries were Jewish and Irish.
 The jobs available to rookery occupants were undesirable jobs such as rag-picking, street sweeping, or waste removal.